sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

     n02871525	bookshop, bookstore, bookstall
     ...

-Each class that was used for training in inception v3 has a class value as well as class id.
-This file maps the class id to the class value.
+This includes all of the classes in the imagenet 2012 challenge.
+This file maps between the class id and the human readable name.
+We're not going to understand what the model is saying when it thinks the panda image is 89% class n01573342, so it needs to translate.

-##### imagenet_synset_to_human_label_map
+##### imagenet_synset_to_human_label_map.txt

     ...
     entry {